N3X15/LIRPy/README.md

 Largest Interior Rectangle for Python

-The purpose of LIRPy is to find the largest rectangle that can fit within the shape defined by a 2D boolean grid.
+The purpose of LIRPy was to originally to find the largest rectangle that can fit within the shape defined by a 2D boolean grid.
 It can also repeat this operation until the mask is completely represented by a list of successively smaller rects.
 In short, this library can cut up shapes into rectangles.

+LIRPy has now evolved into providing a framework for not just 2D rectangles, but also 3D cuboids in a 3D boolean grid.

-This was originally made for a stupid Minecraft project for the purpose of making as few Baritone selections as possible when designating a cylinder, but it should work in any other context as well.
+This was originally made for a stupid Minecraft project for the purpose of making as few Baritone selections as possible when designating a cylinder, but it can now generate efficient baritone selections for entire facilities.

 I also hate numpy with a passion for mysterious reasons I can't even explain to myself.
 Therefore, this project doesn't use it.